Polyurethane Advantages & Properties

 Resilience is generally a function of hardness.
 For shock-absorbing elastomer applications, low rebound compounds are usually used (i.e. resilience range of 10-40%).
 For high frequency vibrations or where quick recovery is required, compounds in the 40-65% resilience are used.
 In general, toughness is enhanced by high resilience.

 Polyurethane bonds to a wide range of materials during the manufacturing process.
 These materials include other plastics, metals and wood.
 This property makes polyurethane an ideal material for wheels, rollers and inserts.

 Performance in Harsh Environments

-Polyurethane is very resistant to temperature extremes, meaning harsh environmental conditions and many chemicals will not cause material degradation.
+Polyurethane is very resistant to extreme temperature, meaning harsh environmental conditions and many chemicals rarely cause material degradation.

 Mold, Mildew & Fungus Resistance

-Most polyether based polyurethanes do not support fungal / mold / mildew growth and are therefore highly suitable for tropical environments and FDA applications.
+Most polyether based polyurethanes do not support fungal, mold and mildew growth and are therefore highly suitable for tropical environments.
 Special additives can also be added to reduce this in polyester materials as well.

 Varying color pigments can be added to polyurethane in the manufacturing process.
 Ultraviolet shielding can be incorporated into the pigment to provide better color stability in outdoor applications.

 Polyurethane is often used to manufacture one-off parts, prototypes or high volume, repeat production runs.
 Size ranges vary from a couple grams to 2000lb parts.